toothrot-if/toothrot/README.md

 The `resources/templates/` folder contains non-screen templates.
 Currently only `confirm.html` is used.
 You can change this file to customize the appearance of confirm dialogs.

-The `resources/objects.json` file contains object definitions.
-See the section about objects in this README for details.

 The `files/index.html` file is the main file of the project.
 When you build your projects for the browser, you can double-click on this file to start the game.

-You can customize your game's appearance by changing `files/style/default.css`.
+You can customize your game's appearance by changing `files/style/custom.css`.
 Of course, you can also add new CSS files to your `files/index.html` file.

 The file `project.json` contains information about your project, e.g. for which desktop